kubernetes-sigs/karpenter/designs/disruption-controls-by-method.md

 - **Description**: Occurs when a NodePool exits a disruption window.

 - **Event**: `BudgetExceeded`
-- **Description**: Fired when the disruption actions exceed the specified budget for a NodePool.
+- **Description**: Fired when the disruption actions exceed the specified budget for a NodePool